 - Can a brick pizza oven cook anything else?

-- Build one or buy one — which is more cost-efficient?
+- Build your own pizza oven or buy one — which is more cost-efficient?

 How does an outdoor pizza oven work?